-Policy 1-F-9: Encourage Preservation of Historic High School Buildings for Appropriate Adaptive Reuse with Public-Quasi Public Land Use(s).
-When and if the Orange County Public School Board decides to sell the Winter Park Ninth Grade Center, the City shall protect the historic high school buildings for an appropriate adaptive reuse.

-Policy 1-F-10: Specific Land Uses for Future Redevelopment of Non-Historic Campus Areas.
-If the Orange County Public School Board decides to sell the Winter Park Ninth Grade Center, the City's appropriate land use for the non-historic campus areas shall be low-density residential for the property fronting Pennsylvania Avenue, single-family residential for property fronting Huntington and Clarendon Avenues, and parks and recreation for a playing field area of at least five (5) acres.

-Policy 1-F-11: Redevelopment of Winter Park Ninth Grade Center to Be Consistent with Adopted Master Plan for Entire Property & Compatible with Historic District.
-The development of the Winter Park Ninth Grade Center land shall be consistent with an adopted master plan for the entire property, and shall be compatible with the historic district.
+- Policy 1-F-9: Encourage Preservation of Historic High School Buildings for Appropriate Adaptive Reuse with Public-Quasi Public Land Use(s).
+When and if the Orange County Public School Board decides to sell the Winter Park Ninth Grade Center, the City shall protect the historic high school buildings for an appropriate adaptive reuse. - Policy 1-F-10: Specific Land Uses for Future Redevelopment of Non-Historic Campus Areas.
+If the Orange County Public School Board decides to sell the Winter Park Ninth Grade Center, the City's appropriate land use for the non-historic campus areas shall be low-density residential for the property fronting Pennsylvania Avenue, single-family residential for property fronting Huntington and Clarendon Avenues, and parks and recreation for a playing field area of at least five (5) acres. - Policy 1-F-11: Redevelopment of Winter Park Ninth Grade Center to Be Consistent with Adopted Master Plan for Entire Property & Compatible with Historic District.
+The development of the Winter Park Ninth Grade Center land shall be consistent with an adopted master plan for the entire property, and shall be compatible with the historic district. - Policy 1-F-12: Restriction on Development Fronting on Holt Avenue.

-Property at the Northeast Corner of the Pennsylvania/Holt Avenues Intersection.
-Redevelopment of the commercial "Ahik's" property at 501 Holt Avenue at the northeast corner of the intersection of Pennsylvania and Holt Avenues shall be sensitive to traffic generated onto Holt Avenue.
-The scale and height of buildings fronting on Holt Avenue shall be limited to 2 stories (30 feet) in height as a compatible transition from the adjacent areas designated Low-Density Residential" on the Future Land Use Map.
-In addition, the redevelopment of the property shall be compatible with the adjacent historic district.

-Policy 1-F-13: Redevelopment of the Commercial "Ahik's" Property to be Concentrated along Railroad & Fairbanks Avenue Frontages While Maintaining Natural Features of the Site Notwithstanding the heights and densities permitted or conditionally permitted under the existing commercial land use designations, the commercial redevelopment of the commercial "Ahik's" property (as mentioned above) at 501 Holt Avenue, shall be concentrated along the railroad and Fairbanks Avenue frontages while maintaining the natural features of the site, unless an alternative site plan and building layout, not exceeding two stories (30 feet) in height provides a more enhanced visual and sound buffer protections for the adjacent residential properties.

-Policy 1-F-124: Restriction on Development Fronting on Holt Avenue.
 Expansions of commercial or office developments or the parking of vehicles on properties fronting on Holt Avenue shall be prohibited.
-Access driveways from commercial or office development on Fairbanks Avenue onto Holt Avenue shall be prohibited.

-Policy 1-F-135: Restriction on Building Stories to Preserve Neighborhood Character.
+Access driveways from commercial or office development on Fairbanks Avenue onto Holt Avenue shall be prohibited. - Policy 1-F-13: Restriction on Building Stories to Preserve Neighborhood Character.
 The area bounded by Minnesota, Pennsylvania, Melrose and Azalea Lane, zoned R-3 is deemed incompatible for three story buildings given the existing predominant character of one and two story buildings.
 While the density and intensity permitted by the medium density residential future land use designation and R-3 zoning of this area is compatible, future development shall be limited and restricted within this area to no more than two stories.
-The same restriction shall apply to the R-3 areas that exist between Orlando Avenue and Orange Avenue.

-Policy 1-F-46: Protect Wetlands.
-The City shall continue to implement and enforce regulations protecting the wetlands areas from development.

-Policy 1-F-17: Orange Avenue Design Guidelines-The City shall consider design guidelines for the Orange Avenue corridor from Orlando Avenue to Fairbanks Avenue in order to protect and maintain the scale and appearance of this gateway corridor.
+The same restriction shall apply to the R-3 areas that exist between Orlando Avenue and Orange Avenue. - Policy 1-F-14: Protect Wetlands.
+The City shall continue to implement and enforce regulations protecting the wetlands areas from development. - Policy 1-F-15: Orange Avenue Design Guidelines The City shall consider design guidelines for the Orange Avenue corridor from Orlando Avenue to Fairbanks Avenue in order to protect and maintain the scale and appearance of this gateway corridor.

-Policy 1-F-158: Preserve Existing Single-Family Residential Land Use in the Planning Area.
+Policy 1-F-16: Preserve Existing Single-Family Residential Land Use in the Planning Area.
 The City shall preserve single-family residential land use in the planning area and shall deem land use changes from single family residential to low or medium density residential or to a non-residential designation to be in conflict with this Comprehensive Plan policy and shall not be permitted unless otherwise provided for in the Comprehensive Plan.

-Policy 1-F-6: Orange Avenue Overlay District The properties within this subarea that are also part of the Orange Avenue Overlay District ("OAO") shall be governed by the OAO policies of the Comprehensive Plan.
+Policy 1-F-17: Orange Avenue Overlay District The properties within this subarea that are also part of the Orange Avenue Overlay District ("OAO") shall be governed by the OAO policies of the Comprehensive Plan.